ruhi128/ai-resume-parser/README.md

 - **[Zustand](https://github.com/pmndrs/zustand)** is a minimal, hook-based state management library for React.
 It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.

-## <a name="features">🔋 Features</a>
+## <a name="features">🚀 Features</a>

-👉 **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js—no backend or setup required.
+- **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js—no backend or setup required.

-👉 **Resume upload & storage**: Let users upload and store all their resumes in one place, safely and reliably.
+- **Resume upload & storage**: Let users upload and store all their resumes in one place, safely and reliably.

-👉 **AI resume matching**: Provide a job listing and get an ATS score with custom feedback tailored to each resume.
+- **AI resume matching**: Provide a job listing and get an ATS score with custom feedback tailored to each resume.

-👉 **Reusable, modern UI**: Built with clean, consistent components for a great-looking and maintainable interface.
+- **Reusable, modern UI**: Built with clean, consistent components for a great-looking and maintainable interface.

-👉 **Code Reusability**: Leverage reusable components and a modular codebase for efficient development.
+- **Code Reusability**: Leverage reusable components and a modular codebase for efficient development.

-👉 **Cross-Device Compatibility**: Fully responsive design that works seamlessly across all devices.
+- **Cross-Device Compatibility**: Fully responsive design that works seamlessly across all devices.

-👉 **Modern UI/UX**: Clean, responsive design built with Tailwind CSS and shadcn/ui for a sleek user experience.
+- **Modern UI/UX**: Clean, responsive design built with Tailwind CSS and shadcn/ui for a sleek user experience.

 And many more, including code architecture and reusability.